JamieAP/s3snip/README.md

 # S3Snip

-A quick and dirty tool for taking screenshots, uploading them to S3 and putting a shortened URL on the clipboard.
+A quick and dirty tool for taking screenshots, uploading them to S3 and putting a URL on the clipboard.
 Written partly as a way to learn Go, so you know, might break in weird ways.
 It aims to be a private/personal replacement for puush.me.

 Requires a dir `.s3snip` in the users home directory and a `conf.json` within.